pyscaffold/pyscaffold/docs/extensions.rst

                     an extensive list.

             Returns:
-                struct, opts: updated project representation and options
+                new_struct, new_opts: updated project representation and options
             """
             ...
-            return new_actions, new_opts
+            return new_struct, new_opts

 .. note::